Are Premium Bonds Worth Your Time?

 That being said, investing your money elsewhere is likely to generate more of a regular income.
 It’s simply a case of choosing a savings account with a reasonable level of interest, or diversifying your investment portfolio as much as possible.

 Considering how safe these investments are, along with a little bit of fun thrown in, premium bonds could be the option that suits you best.
-We’d certainly advise you invest in bonds rather than the likes of Lotto games, thing is, your odds of getting your money back are much higher, and you’re not losing any money outright.
+However, compared to Lotto games, premium bonds are actually worth it, as your odds of getting your money back are much higher, and you’re not losing any money outright.

 Consider premium bonds as a something that could be a potential outlet for your cash, however, ensure that you look at other ways to build your precious savings elsewhere.